Instruction, Design, & Technology Program

-The mission of the Instructional Design and Technology Certificate program is to prepare educators to design, develop, deliver, and evaluate engaging educational opportunities and experiences to promote student success.
+The mission of the Instruction, Design, and Technology (IDT) Certificate program is to prepare educators to design, develop, deliver, and evaluate engaging educational opportunities and experiences to promote student success.
 The program will enable the educator to effectively employ emergent technologies in a variety of modes and settings.

 The IDT Certificate is a 15 credit program, consisting of two 3-credit core courses and 9 additional credits of elective courses.
 To view the requirements for an IDT Certificate, please select the “View IDT Course Sequence Sheet” button.

 IDT G10 + IDT G20 + 9 elective credits

 It is critically important for educators to keep current with the ever-changing instructional technology landscape.
 When employed effectively, educational technology can enhance student learning and bring new dimensions to traditional teaching methods.
 However, if not integrated correctly, technology can be expensive, distracting, time consuming, and overwhelming.
 In worst case scenarios, inappropriately deployed technology will not only stifle the learning process – but be an outright barrier to learning.

 The IDT Certificate Program will help educators understand different ways in which technology applications, tools, and practices can make a significant difference in student learning.
 The program will help the educator to gain skills and knowledge in the use of technology and to develop effective strategies for using technology-enhanced learning activities in the classroom.
 Educators who earn the IDT Certificate will be able to better understand, interact with, and design state of the art technology-enabled learning.

 Graduates of the Instruction, Design and Teaching Program will

 - Develop and apply a dynamic approach to teaching that is grounded in pedagogical principles and an appreciation for the needs of diverse learners.

 - Design and develop learner-centered courses based on sound instructional design principles.